Majorana bound states in encapsulated bilayer graphene: Edge modes in encapsulated bilayer graphene

-We now focus on the $\Gamma$-point crossing at finite energy in the armchair edge states, see the blue arrows in Fig. \ref{fig:2}(a).
-The addition of a Zeeman field along the $y$ direction \beq H_Z = E_Z \sigma_y \eeq breaks the time-reversal symmetry, and immediately turns the crossing into an anticrossing. {This is illustrated in Fig. \ref{fig:2}(c).} The reason is the opposite (helical) spin orientation of the crossing (blue) armchair states, see the inset sketch.
-Zeeman mixes them, opening energy windows {inside the SOC gap (shaded in gray)} wherein armchair edges support spinless helical edge modes {(in red)}.
-Zigzag edges have different spin structure and thus behave very differently, acquiring a full gap around zero energy.
-Depending on the value of the chemical potential inside the SOC gap, zigzag edges can therefore be either insulating or metallic (i.e. with spinful edge modes as in the absence of Zeeman field), but never spinless.
-There are then four distinct combinations possible in a vacuum terminated (normal) sample, corresponding to either helical or metallic armchair edges and to insulating or metallic zigzag edges.
-The sample can be tuned to any of the four by adjusting Zeeman and chemical potential.
+Let us focus first on the $\Gamma$-point crossing at finite energy in the armchair edge states, see the black arrows in Fig. \ref{fig:2}(a). {Both of these are crossings between states of equal parity $\eta$.} The addition of a Zeeman field along the $y$ direction \beq H_Z = E_Z \sigma_y \eeq {preserves parity but} breaks the time-reversal symmetry, and immediately turns the crossings into anticrossings. {This is illustrated in Fig. \ref{fig:2}(c).} The reason is the opposite (helical) out-of-plane spin orientation {of the armchair states crossing at $k_y=0$, see the inset sketch.
+The out-of-plane spin polarization is due to the dominant Ising SOC $H_I$ of Eq. \eqref{HI}.
+The in-plane Zeeman $H_Z$ mixes the crossing} modes, opening energy windows inside the SOC gap {(shaded in purple and salmon color)} wherein armchair edges support spinless helical edge modes. {In contrast, for the crossings at $k_y\neq 0$ and zero energy, the crossing modes have opposite parity, which prevents their splitting (unless Rashba is non-zero).}